Marcus Giamatti

-Marcus Bartlett Giamatti (born October 3, 1961) is an American actor.
+Marcus Bartlett Giamatti (born October 3, 1961) is an American actor, musician, writer and director.
 He is best known for being a regular member of the cast of the CBS drama series Judging Amy.
+He is a graduate of The Yale School of Drama, receiving the Carole Dye Award for Excellence in Performance.

 Early life

-Giamatti was born on October 3, 1961, in New Haven, Connecticut, and is the son of Toni Marilyn (née Smith) and former Yale University president and Major League Baseball commissioner A. Bartlett Giamatti, and older brother of Academy Award-nominated actor Paul Giamatti.
-He attended The Foote School, Hopkins School, Bowdoin College in Brunswick, Maine, where he was a member of the Delta Kappa Epsilon and Delta Sigma fraternities, and Yale University in New Haven.
-He is a graduate of the Yale School of Drama, where he received the Carole Dye Award for Excellence in Acting.
+Giamatti was born on October 3, 1961, in New Haven, Connecticut, and is the son of Toni Marilyn (née Smith) and former Yale University president and Major League Baseball commissioner A. Bartlett Giamatti, and older brother of actor Paul Giamatti.
+He attended Foote School, Hopkins School, Bowdoin College in Brunswick, Maine, where he was a member of the Delta Sigma fraternity, and Yale University in New Haven.

 Career

-Giamatti started his career on the soap opera One Life to Live, but is likely best known for his series regular role on the CBS drama series Judging Amy, where he played the title character's older brother Peter Gray throughout the series' six season run.
+Giamatti started his career on the soap opera One Life to Live, but is likely best known for his series regular role on the CBS drama series Judging Amy, where he played the title character's older brother Peter Gray throughout the series' six season run (1999-2005).
 He has also guest-starred on a number of popular series, such as The X-Files, Homicide: Life on the Street, Monk, The Mentalist, House M.D. and Criminal Minds.
 He has less frequently appeared in films, which include Mr. and Mrs. Bridge, Necessary Roughness, and the television docudrama Pirates of Silicon Valley.

+Personal life

+Marcus is married to singer/songwriter Bree Olivea Giamatti (Olivea Watson).
+Together they have three daughters: Ophelia Rosalee (born in 2009), Floralina Delilah (born in 2012), and Magnolia Pearl (born in 2015).

-An accomplished musician, Giamatti plays bass guitar in several bands in Los Angeles, including the alternative folk-rock group Olivea and the psychedelic jam band Rebel Soul.
-He is also a session musician and is a member of Musicians Local 47.
+An accomplished musician, Giamatti plays bass guitar in several bands in Los Angeles, including the alternative folk-rock group Olivea, and the psychedelic jam band Rebel Soul.
+He is also a session musician and a member of Musicians Local 47.

 Giamatti tossed the ceremonial first pitch at the 1989 World Series opener, played in Oakland, California.

 From 2010–14, he has guest starred on series including Fringe, The Closer, Revenge, Bones and NCIS: Los Angeles.

 He is an associate professor of theatre (tenure track) and head of directing at Temple University in Philadelphia, Pennsylvania, where he teaches acting and directing and regularly directs Temple Theaters productions.